 Consistency: every user sees a consistent view of the database state.

-Availability: the database remains available even if some elements of the distributed system fail.
+Availability: the database remains available unelss all elements of the distributed system fail.

-Partition Tolerance: the system remains available even if a network partition divides the distributed system in two.
+Partition Tolerance: the system runs in an environment in which a network partition might divide the distributed system in two.

 Cap Theorem states that a system cannot support all three of Consistency, Availability and Partition Tolerance